The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.

 the buttresses forward) and a flared toe (which moves the breakover forward).

-The"widest part" stays at about the same position.
+The"widest part" stays at about the same place.

 The distance from the breakover line to the widest part of the hoof is longer than the distance from the widest part to the heel buttresses. |